Join other graduate students and postdocs to discuss timely topics in teaching and learning.

 Our highly interactive workshops integrate the latest research and theory on student learning with best teaching practices.
 Led by Searle Center staff and Graduate Teaching Fellows, these sessions help graduate TAs and instructors address key issues within and across their disciplines.

-- Get SMART: Aligning Assessments with Learning Objectives
+- Measuring Mastery: Aligning Assessments with Learning Objectives

 - Larva, Chrysalis, Butterfly: Designing and Implementing Rubrics (PART 1)